 Finance MBA graduates can apply their diversified skillsets effectively in any number of industries and fields, from marketing to nonprofit management.
 There is no question that career possibilities are expansive for professionals with the knowledge and competitive edge from an MBA in finance degree.

-Learn more about University of Illinois Springfield’s online Master of Business with a Concentration in Applied Finance program.
+Learn more about University of Illinois Springfield’s online Master of Business in Applied Finance program.